DOCTORATE IN COMMUNICATION

 FINANCIAL BENEFITS

-- Financing with no interests directly with the Graduate School.
+- Interest-free financing available directly through the Graduate School.

 ACADEMIC BENEFITS